List of Delhi Public School Society schools: DPS Greater Noida

 Delhi Public School, Greater Noida is located in the Gautam Buddha Nagar district, in Sector - Gamma II, Greater Noida city.
 The school is affiliated to the Central Board of Secondary Education, New Delhi from class Nursery to XII and is one of the core schools of the Delhi Public School Society.
 The current principal is Seema Roy.

 The school was established in 1998 and Ranjeev Taneja was the founder principal.
 He is presently the secretary of DPS Society.
 DPS Greater Noida is divided into three wings: junior, middle and senior school.
 It has 4900 students (approx.) and 400 faculty members..
 DPS Greater Noida is divided into three wings: junior, middle and senior school.

 DPS Bulandshahr

-Delhi Public school,Areraj was inaugurated in the year 1997.
-It is one of the 13 "Core Schools" under the direct management of the DPS Society.
-Affiliated with the Central Board of Secondary Education, School offers classes from Nursery to class XII.
+Delhi Public School, Bulandshahr is a co-educational day school in Bulandshahr, Uttar Pradesh, established in 1997.
+It is one of the 13 Core Schools directly managed by the Delhi Public School Society.
+Affiliated with the Central Board of Secondary Education (CBSE), the school offers education from Nursery to Class XII.
+It is known for its emphasis on academic excellence, discipline, and holistic development, and has consistently produced meritorious students and achievers in CBSE board examinations.